 Coordinated Access to Housing and Supports (Coordinated Access) is a systems-level approach for addressing homelessness that provides a consistent way to assess, prioritize and connect people experiencing homelessness to City-funded housing and supports.
 Coordinated Access is a key component of several municipal plans, including the 2020-2030 HousingTO Action Plan and the Homelessness Solutions Service Plan.
 It is internationally recognized as a best practice for reducing homelessness, and is mandated by provincial and federal levels of government.

-Toronto’s Coordinated Access approach includes implementation of a number of key initiatives:
+Toronto’s Coordinated Access approach includes implementation of a number of components:

 • The STARS (Service Triage, Assessment, and Referral Support) common assessment tool, which supports service providers and service users to navigate homelessness and housing services, with consistency across the sector.

-• A standardized prioritization process to provide transparent decision-making, accountability and oversight for the allocation of supportive housing opportunities established by the City of Toronto.
+• A standardized prioritization process to provide transparent decision-making, accountability and oversight for the allocation of housing and support opportunities established by the City of Toronto.

 The goal of a Coordinated Access system is to ensure that people are provided housing-focused supports that help to achieve the goal of making homelessness rare, brief and non-recurring.
 This is measured by reductions in: